February 23, 2026

 Why OpenRouter Specifically

-I have used both OpenRouter and Vercel AI Gateway.
+I have used both OpenRouter (opens in new tab) and Vercel AI Gateway.
 Both are legitimate gateways.
-But OpenRouter wins on the features that matter in daily use.
+But OpenRouter wins on the features that matter in daily use:

 Zero Data Retention That Actually Covers OpenAI